 Connection - Drug and Alcohol Services

-To Our Current Students: Welcome back to Shippensburg University, 2017-2018 is going to be a great year!
-Please do not hesitate to reach out to our office at email@example.com or 717.477.1164, we have a number of different resources available to students.
+To Our Current Students: Please do not hesitate to reach out to our office at firstname.lastname@example.org or 717.477.1164, we have a number of different resources available to students.

-To Our New Students: SHIP IS IT, welcome!
-Look into utilizing our free online resources such as e-toke and e-chug, we look forward to meeting and working with you.
+To Our New Students: Look into utilizing our free online resources such as e-toke and e-chug, we look forward to meeting and working with you.

-To Our Community Partners: Please feel free to scroll through our website, we looking forward to continued partnerships with our neighboring coalitions.
+To Our Community Partners: We looking forward to continued partnerships with our neighboring coalitions.

-Through our comprehensive program that includes prevention, education, intervention and community coalition resources, we help our students persevere and find SUPPORT@SHIP.
+Through our comprehensive program that includes prevention, education, intervention and community coalition resources, we help our students persevere and find support at Ship.

 Faculty Advisor's Welcome